chulminy/CIVE497-CIVE700/task/Task6_3DMeasurementSfM/README.md

 **1st due date**: March 24, 2019 (Sunday) before 11:59 pm
 **2nd due date**: March 31, 2019 (Sunday) before 11:59 pm

-The main goal of this task is to understand the fundamental of structure from motion by developing your own measurement program.
-A draft of a code (`demo_code_v8_base.m`) is provided and you need to write your own codes in `YOUR CODE HERE` to complete your software.
-Problems (11) and relevant guidelines are posted in the code.
+The main goal of this task is to understand the fundamental of structure from motion through developing your own measurement tool.
+A draft of a code (`demo_code_v8_base.m`) is provided and you need to write your own codes in `YOUR CODE HERE` to complete your tool.
+11 Problems  and relevant guidelines are included in the code.

 ## Submission of Your Work
 * **YOU MUST INCLUDE YOUR RESULTING GRAPHS OR IMAGES INTO YOUR REPORT**